raylutz/audit-engine-docsite/docs/user-guide/requester_guide.md

   - Providing the data:
     - Posting the data - Election officials are now opting to post the data once for all requesters.
     - Uploading - We can provide a county-specific upload link so they files can be easily uploaded.
+      - Note: To generate this link, the District must be created in AuditEngine.
+Then edit the District Properties and click [Request Link] to generate a general link for this district, suitable for any election
     - Using USB Thumbdrives
     - Using a "Jump Drive"